krishna91g/OrderMgmt/README.md

 URL to test the feign client for fetching order Item details for a given Order Id from Microservice - OrderItem http://localhost:8082/order-management/feign/orders/1

+Note: Eureka server is configured but not being used, written a simple feign client for inter-process communication among microservices